Nokocchi/PokemonSpriteEditor3/README.md

 - [x] Check that it's possible to change the color of the canvas by moving the slider
 - [x] 3x Sliders with a textbox each for 0-255 num value
 - [x] 3x Sliders with a textbox each for HSL values
-- [ ] Hex color textbox with color picker
-- [ ] Shared Pipette for all of these modes
-- [ ] Implement the browsers standard color picker?
 - [x] Shared color preview / palette for all of these modes
 - [x] Make it possible to seamlessly change between color formats for each color
 - [x] Add reset button to individual sliders